concord-consortium/report-service/query-creator/README.md

      stack under the QA account, switch to the Parameters tab, and copy and paste the values
   2. For "CreateQueryFunction may not have authorization defined, Is this okay?" answer `y`
 4. If there aren't unexpected changes staged, answer `y` to "Deploy this changeset?"
-5. If new secrets were written to the samconfig.toml file, edit them out before commiting changes
+5. If new secrets were written to the samconfig.toml file, edit them out before committing changes

 ### Deploying production